 While studying the U.S. Civil War and Reconstruction, students take a staff ride to battlefields in Wilson's Creek, Missouri, and Pea Ridge, Arkansas.
 Students experience history firsthand as they conduct extensive research and become an expert on one or two people in the battle.
 At the battlefields, they use this knowledge to analyze the motivations and implications of the events.

-For more on the most recent staff ride, see this front-page article in The Voice: In Their Footsteps: Civil War Staff Ride.
+For more on the 2009 staff ride, see this front-page article in The Voice: In Their Footsteps: Civil War Staff Ride.

 Mini Model Arab League